LeetLLM

 Evaluation sourceWhat it testsAppropriate use here

-Matched ShopFlow pairsRouting consistency for supported replacement repliesPrimary product release audit
+Matched FairReply pairsRouting consistency for supported policy repliesPrimary product release audit

 These benchmarks operate at different layers.
 WEAT or SEAT can expose associations in representations even when generated outputs look harmless; RealToxicityPrompts or BOLD can expose output harms without explaining which internal representation caused them.
 Don't treat a benchmark pass as proof that customer routing is fair.
 A benchmark tests its own prompt distribution and label design.
 Don't treat one product slice as full safety coverage either.
 Use both, and keep the limitation attached to every report.